What’s happening in schools?

 How does Soccology challenge this pattern?

-Workshops - Covering conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness and miss-marketing of feelings, vulnerability and mental health role models.
-These sessions can be delivered under PPA, PSHE, SMSC and part of the schools Pupil Premium offering.
+Workshops - Covering conflict resolution, happiness, attachment, love, anxiety, wellness, self esteem, emotional dysfunction, mental health spectrum, uniqueness, empathy, self reflection, miss-marketing of feelings, vulnerability and mental health role models.
+These sessions are delivered under PPA, PSHE, SMSC and part of the schools Pupil Premium offering.

 Professional Development - Soft skills, whistleblowing, emotional literacy and segments from student workshops above.

-Parent Support - Same as ‘Workshops’ above from the perspective of children and for their personal development.
+Parent Support - Same as ‘Workshops’ above from the perspective of the child and for the parent’s personal development.

 - Sarah Ellis, Deputy Head of Adamsrill School